| |

 Comparative Mineral Content

 Celtic sea salt is appreciated for its rich mineral content.
 Unlike table salt, which is primarily sodium chloride with some added iodine, Celtic sea salt contains a broad spectrum of trace minerals, including magnesium, potassium, and calcium.
 This mineral diversity may contribute to the subtle differences in taste and nutrition.
+Also, when combined with fresh water the potassium and magnesium in it help your body to absorb the water, it’s nature’s electrolyte drink!

 Nutritional Differences